matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 > If this is set to false, it will only return events directly related to the
 > specified event.
 >
+> It is recommended that at least 3 relations are traversed, implementations
+> should be careful to not infinitely recurse.
+>
 > One of: `[true false]`.

 In order to be backwards compatible the `recurse` parameter must be